JMDKC/jmdkc.github.io/_posts/2018-02-11-von-calhau-kunstraum.md

 It's solid yet gaseous.
 A bit more surreal than scary, despite the evil red eyes projected onto the ceiling, and the monsterish growls playing in a loop and filling the room.

 The pair don't have much of an online presence: a deliberate choice on the part of the artists, apparently.
 Not even an Instagram account, guys?
-So Portuguese to act too cool for the internet, anyway.
-Though
+So typically Portuguese to act too cool for the internet, anyway.

 Back at the Kunstraum, there are a few other works on paper tacked to the wall: a strategically blacked-out Disney comic strip, which shows the interesting variety of Portuguese language onomatopeia ("Tomp!"
 "Ufa!"
 "Uóóóóóóóóóóó!"
 "Ih, Ih!").
 And lastly, a photo of the graffiti tag itself.